Dr Rebecca Ross

 The Deep Sea

 This fascinating realm remains largely unexplored and is a challenge to visit and understand.
-I have undertaken four offshore research cruises to date, specialising in work with Remotely Operated Vehicles (ROVs) which we use to explore, video, photograph and sample the denizens of the deep.
+I have undertaken five offshore research cruises to date, specialising in work with Remotely Operated Vehicles (ROVs) which we use to explore, video, photograph and sample the denizens of the deep.
 I have a good working knowledge of the NE Atlantic benthic megafauna, and have undertaken work on taxonomy and habitat classification of these fauna.
+This area is the main focus of my work and interest - what lives there? what affects these animals? how changable is this environment?

 In areas where we are lacking data, or where we are yet to understand the complexities of the ecological dynamics, predictive models are a great way to start detecting patterns and filling in gaps.
 I am fascinated by these tools, exploring their strengths and weaknesses and am keen to help others get the most out of these tools too.
-My work has explored species/habitat distribution models in the past and now revolves more around larval dispersal models (e.g. my PhD - thesis available here).
-Larval dispersal modelling especially is inherently interdisciplinary, requiring an understanding of ecology, biology, oceanography, and computer science!
+My work has explored species/habitat distribution models in the past (i.e. "mapping the landscapes of the deep") and now includes larval dispersal models (i.e. "mapping the infrastructure of the deep"; for more information see my PhD thesis available here).
+Larval dispersal modelling especially is inherently interdisciplinary, requiring an understanding of ecology, biology, oceanography, and computer science.Marine Conservation

 - The Deep Links project - making connections between deep sea population genetics and larval dispersal models